wandb/docs/docs/tutorials/monai_3d_segmentation.md

 wandb.init(project="monai-brain-tumor-segmentation")
 ```

 Use of proper config system is a recommended best practice for reproducible machine learning.
-We can track the hyperparameters for every experiment using W&B.
+You can track the hyperparameters for every experiment using W&B.

 ```python
 config = wandb.config